StarRocks/docs/administration/Query_planning.md

 ## Plan analysis

-In StarRocks, the lifecycle of an SQL statement can be divided into three phases: query parsing, query plan, and query execution.
-Query parsing is generally not a bottleneck because the required QPS is not high.
+In StarRocks, the lifecycle of an SQL statement can be divided into three phases: query parsing, query planning, and query execution.
+Query parsing is generally not a bottleneck because the required QPS of analytic workloads is not high.

-Query performance in StarRocks is determined by query plan and query execution.
-Query plan is responsible for coordinating operators (Join/Order/Aggregate), and query execution is responsible for running specific operations.
+Query performance in StarRocks is determined by query planning and query execution.
+Query planning is responsible for coordinating operators (Join/Order/Aggregate), and query execution is responsible for running specific operations.

 A query plan provides the DBA with a macro perspective to access query information.
 A query plan is the key to query performance and a good resource for the DBA to reference.
 The following code snippet uses `TPCDS query96` as an example to show how to view a query plan.